tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

 ## III.
 Tips

-1) You may want to skip setting up a local MongoDB for this HW, and instead exclusively use your Mongo Cloud account.
+1) You may want to skip setting up a local MongoDB for this HW, and instead exclusively use your MongoDB Cloud account.
 To do so:

     - comment out this line of code:
       - `const dbURL = process.env.MONGODB_URI || 'mongodb://localhost/simpleMVCExample';`